annasuzan/Sift/README.md

 Built using **Express.js** and **Typescript** and deployed on **Render**.
 It handles file uploads using Multer, extracts text from PDFs using pdf-parse, and makes calls to the database, LLM service, and embedding service.

-Render spins down a Free Web Service if no requests are made to it over a 15-minute window.
+***Note:*** Render spins down a Free Web Service if no requests are made to it over a 15-minute window.
 This can result in a cold start when new requests are sent.
-When scaling up, it is worth considering paid Render options to keep services up and running.
+When scaling up, we will have to move to a paid Render options to keep services up and running.

 ## LLM Service